Is this an "internet auction?"

 If you live nearby or would just rather pick your items up, you can feel free to visit our gallery in Sparks, MD and take possession of your won lots.
 (We are open by appointment only, so please contact us before you make the trip.)
 However, the vast majority of our bidders have their items shipped to them.

 We are experts in packing and shipping utilitarian American pottery and have shipped thousands of pieces over the last almost-thirty years.
-Unlike many auction houses that require you to deal with a third-party shipper, for items of a manageable size, we do all of our own packing in-house, and send your pieces on their way to your doorstep.
-For larger items like furniture, we put you in contact with a very professional and reasonably-priced local shipper.
+Unlike many auction houses that require you to deal with a third-party shipper, we do all of our own packing in-house, and send your pieces on their way to your doorstep.

 What is your buyer's premium (and what is a buyer's premium)?

 A buyer's premium is an almost-universal fee charged at auction houses, paid by the buyer as a percentage of the hammer price.
-Our buyer's premium for check and cash payments is 15%.
-(This is a discounted rate for check and cash payments; our buyer's premium if paying by credit card is 20%).
-For example, let's say you win a lot that is hammered down for $1000 and you are paying by check.
-Your buyer's premium is $150 (15% of $1000) and you would write us a check for $1150.
+Our buyer's premium for check and cash payments received with 15 days of your invoice is 18%.
+For example, let's say you win a lot that is hammered down for $1000 and you pay right away by check.
+Your buyer's premium is $180 (18% of $1000) and you would write us a check for $1180.

-Please also note that if you win an item via live internet bidding, Artfact charges an extra 3% buyer's premium to do so.
-So if paying by check on a $1000 item, your total buyer's premium would be $180.
+If you bid via LiveAuctioneers (live internet bidding on liveauctioneers.com), LiveAuctioneers charges 5% of the hammer price for that service, and 5% is added onto your buyer's premium.
+(In the above examples, if you win a lot by bidding on liveauctioneers.com and you pay by check in a timely manner, you would owe $1230.
 (To further clarify, if you are browsing our online catalog directly through our website--click here for an example--and are leaving absentee bids, that is not considered live internet bidding, and you are not charged the extra 3% fee.)

 Do I have to pay sales tax?